 |Amount Owing ||Late Payment Fee |

 |Less than $50 || None |

 | Greater than $500 || $100 |

 Non-payment of fees will also result in a restriction being placed on the student file.

 See also How to pay your fees

-Payment may be made via online banking, debit cards/Interac, cheque/money order, and cash*.
+Payment may be made via online banking, debit cards/Interac, or cheque/money order.
 Post-dated cheques will not be accepted.

 Credit cards are no longer accepted for domestic fees (except for the application fee, registration deposit, and tuition for Continuing Education courses).